lizhangqu/support-application/README.md

  - support-application is a library which can get the information about the app like application, applicationContext, classloader, appName, versionName, versionCode, isDebugAble without context.
  - support-application is a library which can open the activity like url.
  - support-application is a library which can control the app develop environment global.
+ - support-application is a library which can get the application lifecycle(foreground/background), the activity lifecycle(onCreated/onStarted/onStopped/onDestroyed), the top activity in activity stack etc.
+ - each class in support-application is independent. so you need init each of them.

 ### Changelog

 See details in [CHANGELOG](https://github.com/lizhangqu/support-application/blob/master/CHANGELOG.md).